xx609/scrolling-recorder/README.md

 # Scroll Counter

 A Windows Python script that counts vertical scrolling from a mouse wheel or a Precision Touchpad.

-It keeps working while another application is focused.
+Working globally, regardless of focused application.

 ## Requirements

 - **Windows ONLY**
 - Python 3.10 or newer
 - No third-party packages

+## Run

+Go straightforward to .exe release.
+Notice executable only allows `down` mode.

 ## Choose a Mode